All StatesMichigan

 After You Record Your Deed in Michigan

 After the County Register of Deeds records your deed, the original is returned to the grantee or the designated address.
-Recording times and fees vary by county.
-The Register updates the public land records.
-Separately, within 45 days of the transfer, the grantee must file a Property Transfer Affidavit (PTA) with the local city or township assessor.
-Failure to file the PTA on time results in a penalty.
-The PTA notifies the assessor of the ownership change and triggers a review to determine whether the property's taxable value is uncapped.
+Within 45 days of the transfer, the grantee must separately file a Property Transfer Affidavit (PTA) with the local city or township assessor; failure to file on time results in a daily penalty.
+The PTA notifies the assessor of the ownership change and triggers a review of whether the property's taxable value should be uncapped.

 Michigan Quit Claim Deed FAQ